dilawar/MyPiano/README.md

 # MyPiano

-A simple terminal based piano for playing notes (not TUI/GUI) and MIDI files.
+A simple terminal based piano for playing notes and MIDI files.
+Not TUI/GUI available.

 # Install